 - Only 21 states have authorizing laws allowing LLLPs, so if a business wants to transform into an LLLP, it should make sure it is in a state that allows this type of business.

 If you need help forming an LLLP, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accept only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.